MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Click on **Review + assign** and **Assign**.

-1. In the Azure portal, navigate back to the Azure AD tenant blade and click **Groups**.
+1. In the Azure portal, navigate back to the Entra ID tenant blade and click **Groups**.

     ![](../Labs/Images/grp.png)